Electronic Theses and Dissertations

 Defending a dissertation is a major scholarly milestone.
 The Electronic Theses and Dissertations repository at Vanderbilt University ensures that your intellectual work will receive wide distribution.

-If you plan to make your dissertation open access, we can assist you with understanding the options for licensing.
+If you plan to make your dissertation open access, we can assist you in understanding the options for licensing.
 If your dissertation makes use of copyrighted content, you will want to think early on about whether you may rely on fair use or need to acquire licenses.
 We will be glad to meet with you to discuss the requirements of your particular project.

 The Electronic Theses and Dissertation repository is a joint project of the Graduate School, Peabody College, and the Jean and Alexander Heard Libraries.